 - Have up-to-date first aid and CPR certificates or equivalents

-The Colorado State Patrol was established in 1935 and today boasts 742 sworn officers and civilian staff.2 The current chief of the Colorado Patrol department is Colonel Scott Hernandez, a 26-year veteran of the Colorado State Patrol and Colorado Port of Entry.
+The Colorado State Patrol (CSP) was established in 1935 and today boasts 742 sworn officers and civilian staff.3

 Colorado Sheriff Deputy Requirements

 Colorado is divided into 64 counties, each with an elected sheriff.
-The process for becoming a sheriff duty is fairly similar to the requirements to become a Colorado police officer.
-In addition to meeting the general set age and nationality requirements, certain prerequisites like education and testing may differ from county to county.
+The process for becoming a sheriff’s deputy is similar to the requirements to become a Colorado police officer.
+In addition to meeting the state requirements, certain prerequisites like education and testing may differ from county to county.

 - Be at least 21 years of age